sunjp704/sunjp704.github.io/_posts/2022-08-08-radar-meteorology-2.md

 ## The radar equation

-Most precipitation targets are much smaller than the usual radar wavelength, that is, Rayleigh scatterers.
+Most precipitation targets are much smaller than the usual radar wavelength (Rayleigh scatterers).
 For such targets, we define $Z$ as the radar reflectivity factor per unit volume:

 $$
 Z=\int _0^{\infty}N(D)D^6\mathrm{d}D